Licensure Disclosure

 While state interpretations of statutes may vary, it is ACEND's considered opinion that the program meets the educational requirements for dietetics licensure and certification in all states.
 However, completing an ACENDaccredited academic program alone does not qualify an individual for licensure or certification as a dietitian in any state.
 Individuals should review their state's licensing statutes and regulations to understand the specific requirements, including supervised experiential learning and examinations, needed to obtain a dietetics license.
 More information about state licensure and certification can be found att his link:

-*Per U.S. Federal Regulations, 34 CFR §668, and in compliance with the State Authorization Reciprocity Agreements (SARA) Manual version 24.2, December 16, 2024, the University at Buffalo provides the above mandatory disclosures related to the educational requirements for professional licensure and certification for academic programs leading to professional licensure to meet the educational requirements for licensure in states where UB students reside.
+Per U.S. Federal Regulations, §668.14 and §668.43 and in compliance with the SARA Policy Manual version 25.2, December 16, 2025, the University at Buffalo provides the above disclosures related to the educational requirements for professional licensure and certification for academic programs leading to professional licensure to meet the educational requirements for licensure in states where UB students reside.
 These disclosures do not provide any guarantee that any particular state licensure or certification entity will approve or deny your application.
+Students are responsible for understanding and complying with all applicable state certification and licensure requirements.
 Furthermore, these disclosures do not account for changes in state law or regulation that may affect your application for licensure and occur after these disclosures have been made.